Imagine this: You've been fundraising fruitlessly for almost a year, and suddenly you win $500,000 in a startup competition. What do you do?

 Rich is Richelieu Dennis, the Liberian-born entrepreneur who in 2017 sold his company, Sundial Brands, to Unilever for a reported $1.6 billion.
 While agonizing over Buffalo, Eltigani got an email from the New Voices Fund, Dennis's $100 million fund targeting entrepreneurial women of color.
 Within a few weeks of their first meeting in New York, Eltigani and Dennis closed on a $1 million investment.
 In April, Eltigani returned from a winter spent at YCombinator with grander visions for R&D, technology, and customer involvement with the product.
 Dennis put in another $4 million.

 With that investment, Eltigani--one of Inc.'s 30 Under 30 winners from 2018--joined the dismayingly sparse ranks of black women entrepreneurs who have raised more than $1 million in venture funding.
-(The exact number is difficult to pin down, but it is fewer than 50, according to data from the Atlanta organization Digital Undivided, updated with recent investments form New Voices.)
+(The exact number is difficult to pin down, but it is fewer than 50, according to data from the Atlanta organization Digital Undivided, updated with recent investments from New Voices.)
 "It is such a sad number," says Eltigani.
 "The problem is institutional: Who is making the decisions?"
 Eltigani creates shampoos, conditioners, and serums for curly and kinky tresses that--like her own--are tough to manage.
 Black women's hair products make up a roughly $3 billion market, but one that is alien to most VCs.
 "If you don't think my pain point is worth addressing, you are not going to fund me," says Eltigani.

 Dennis is tackling that problem with what he calls an "ecosystem" that includes both the fund and a foundation providing expertise and other resources to women of color.
 He says that since 2018, investments from the fund, which is also backed by Unilever, have increased the number of black women receiving more than $1 million in funding by a third.